Sanctions Brochures are an overview of OFAC's regulations with regard to the Somalia sanctions. They are useful quick reference tools.

 - Apply for an OFAC License Online - Authorization from OFAC to engage in a transaction that otherwise would be prohibited.

-OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Somalia.
+OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Somalia sanctions.
 General licenses allow all US persons to engage in the activity described in the general license without needing to apply for a specific license.

 Guidance on OFAC Licensing Policy

-Certain activities related to the Somalia may be allowed if they are licensed by OFAC.
-Below OFAC has issued guidance and statements on specific licensing policies as they relate to the Somalia.
+Certain activities related to the Somalia sanctions may be allowed if they are licensed by OFAC.
+Below OFAC has issued guidance and statements on specific licensing policies as they relate to the Somalia sanctions.

 - Licenses for Legal Fees and Costs - Guidance on the Release of Limited Amounts of Blocked Funds for Payment of Legal Fees and Costs Incurred in Challenging the Blocking of U.S. Persons in Administrative or Civil Proceedings